Lyon is a fitting escape for pilgrims of culinary wonder as well as soaking the hungry soul with the city’s cinematic sights.

 here are these moments in Lyon during summer when the heat seems to be far removed, tempered by a cool breeze where the Rhône River meets the Saône before rolling on toward the Mediterranean.
 It is at this time when tourists are baffled, mistaking the occurrence as a sign of autumn’s early arrival in this part of France.

-To the locals, it is nothing more than a sensible excuse to linger on for a bit longer, lazing in a chair after a petit dejeuner au balcon or hanging around in a café in town while the rest contemplates on a belief in food and conversation as daily sacraments.
+To the locals, it is nothing more than a sensible excuse to linger on for a bit longer, laze in a chair after a petit dejeuner au balcon, or hang around in a café in town while the rest contemplates on a belief in food and conversation as daily sacraments.

 It’s early in the day.
-The restaurants are filling up.
-Diners are munching, masticating, and nibbling their meals while quietly rejoicing in each bite.
 The occasional dog walkers have joined the crowd of tourists in slow motion.
-Waiters ushered patrons skillfully juggling between serving and taking food orders non-stop.
+Waiters ushered patrons inside restaurants as they skillfully juggled between serving and taking food orders non-stop.

 Arriving in Lyon, one has a feeling of taking part in a pilgrimage, navigating up and down around a culinary Mecca and stumbling upon a colony of chefs and gastronomy aficionados engaged in a ritual of food worship.